wirl-ice/SigLib/Sphinx/project.rst

    storage and retrieval of information
 #. **Image.py** - used to manipulate images, project, calibrate, crop,
    etc.
-#. **LogConcat.py** - used to combine individual log files into one
-   master .txt file, and separate log files containing errors for analysis (Mainly for use after large runs in parallel)

 **SigLib.py** is the front-end of the software.
 It calls the modules listed above and is, in turn controlled by a configuration file.
 To run,